e271828e/Flight.jl/docs/notes/design/framework_design.md

 To be settled in subsequent sessions:

-- **Axis 7, remainder.** Assembly/composition declaration (builder vs. type-based
-  declaration; `connect!`/export/root-slot/rate-scope spelling; source-location capture so wiring diagnostics point at the offending line); the build pipeline and error-message quality (probe orchestration, cycle diagnostics, §13.4's walkthroughs as acceptance tests); initialization, trim and linearization as first-class stopped-sim services (§12.10), deleting the hand-written state-space mapping layer (§9.1) and replacing the per-aircraft NLopt trim plumbing; residual small forks noted in place (symmetric `T` on input declarations; `Private(T)` fallback; sketch refresh).
+- **Axis 7, remainder.** The build pipeline and error-message quality (probe orchestration, cycle diagnostics, §13.4's walkthroughs as acceptance tests;
+  wiring diagnostics name endpoint paths — the destination path uniquely identifies a wire, and a source-location-capturing `@wire` remains addable sugar); initialization, trim and linearization as first-class stopped-sim services (§12.10), deleting the hand-written state-space mapping layer (§9.1) and replacing the per-aircraft NLopt trim plumbing; root-slot initial values (§12.3 — settle with the services).
+Residual small forks noted in place: symmetric `T` on input declarations; `Private(T)` fallback; capture-on-engage home and `q_sf` home (§14.4); sketch refresh (sketches predate v0.5 and the v0.6 assembly layer).
+- **Case study completion.** §14.4's walkthroughs: the demo script line by line in new-framework terms, and one frame anatomy each for stick motion, GUI edits, mode engage, pause/un-pause, shutdown and post-run extraction.
 - **Migration.** Outline for FlightPhysics/FlightApps (the Tier-1 parametrization
   pass, the `KinData`-style output splits, the contributor survey feeding §6's aggregation chains — mechanical to extract from today's trait implementations);